 In Slovenia, we have more than 10,000 marked hiking trails.
-They go through the forests, over alpine meadows, vast fields, countryside landscape, and alpine rocky terrain.
-They offer a lot of different possibilities for a day, multi-day or long distance hikes.
-Often you can find mountain huts along the way where you can get a cup of tea or coffee, tasty fresh meals and a place to sleep.
+They go through the forests, over alpine meadows, vast fields, countryside landscapes, and alpine rocky terrain.
+They offer a lot of different possibilities for day, multi-day, or long-distance hikes.
+Often you can find mountain huts along the way, where you can get a cup of tea, tasty fresh meals, and a place to sleep.

-Slovenian hiking trails are taken care of by the biggest voluntary organization, Slovenian Alpine Association, who is making sure, that the trails are marked and maintained properly and of course, safe to hike.
+Slovenian hiking trails are taken care of by the biggest voluntary organization.
+Like Slovenian Alpine Association, who make sure, that the trails are marked and maintained properly.
+As well as safe to hike.

-Slovenia hiking trails are marked with white dot surrounded with a red circle.
-The sign was established in 1922 by Alojz Knafelc and is a common markation (marking) for all Slovenian and some of ex Yugoslavian trails.
-It is from 8-10 cm big.
+Slovenia hiking trails are marked with a white dot surrounded by a red circle.
+The sign was established in 1922 by Alojz Knafelc.
+It is a common markation (marking) for all of Slovenia and also some of the ex-Yugoslavian trails.
+It is 8-10 cm big.

-At the signpost, you can find the name of the route, the estimated time of hiking (average one) and a difficulty of the trail.
+At the signpost, you can find the name of the route, the estimated time of hiking (average one), and the difficulty of the trail.
 Marked trails are divided into 3 main groups: